-The COUNTA function in Google sheets is one of the simplest and most used function.
+The COUNTA function in Google sheets is one of the simplest and most used functions.
 It is very similar to COUNT in syntax and use.
 The Google Sheets COUNTA function counts the total number of values within a range.
 In this tutorial, you will learn how to use the COUNTA function in Google Sheets.

 COUNTA(value1, [value2, …])